 Memorable Manitobans: Robert Charles Wallace (1881-1955)

-Wallace was elected a fellow of the Royal Society of Canada in 1921 and became a Companion of the Order of St. Michael and St. George in 1944.
+Wallace was elected a Fellow of the Royal Society of Canada in 1921 and became a Companion of the Order of St. Michael and St. George in 1944.
 He published extensively on the geology of Manitoba, his works including The Geological Formations of Manitoba (1925).
 He was given the Natural History Society of Manitoba Bronze Medal for his work.
 He served as President of the Manitoba Educational Association (1925-1926).
 He became President of the University of Alberta in 1928 (the same year he was given an honorary doctorate by the University of Manitoba) and Principal of Queen’s University in 1936, and retired in 1951.
 In later years he became interested in humanistic questions, and he was the author of A Liberal Education in the Modern World (1932) and Religion, Science, and the Modern World (1952).

+He died at Kingston, Ontario on 29 January 1955.
 He is commemorated by the Wallace Building at the Fort Garry Campus of the University of Manitoba.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.